Other Cartography Inconsistencies

 Michael Minnick found an additional blooper in the original theater release of TMP.
 The matte painting that is shown just after the cut to Spock doesn't match the previous one: "The two planets (which shouldn't be there) swap colors and reduce in size...
 The camera angle is also different which might actually insinuate a second set of planets, but that should just be ignored."
 This blooper may be the final nail in the coffin of the the theory that the original release may depict the "true" Vulcan scenery.

 A large moon-like body was already present in Vulcan's sky in TAS: "Yesteryear", the one episode that was purportedly always meant to be canon.
 It may have even served as an inspiration for the TMP version of Vulcan.

-The planet called "Delta Vega" in this movie is definitely located in the same star system as Vulcan and has the name in common with the remote colony from "Where No Man Has Gone Before" for the hell of it.
+The planet called "Delta Vega" in "Star Trek (2009)" is definitely located in the same star system as Vulcan and has the name in common with the remote colony from "Where No Man Has Gone Before" for the hell of it.
+Roberto Orci stated: "We moved the planet to suit our purposes.
+The familiarity of the name seemed more important as an Easter egg, than a new name with no importance."
 Anyway, old Spock can apparently see the dying planet Vulcan in the day sky of Delta Vega, much like the huge Vulcan moon or sister planet is visible from the surface of Vulcan.
 So "Delta Vega" is indeed a candidate for what was visible in TMP and TAS.
 This planet would have to be bigger than Vulcan itself.

-This dialogue sheds more light on the question:
+This dialogue from "Star Trek VI" sheds a different light on the question:

 President: "We hope you will be our guests here on Earth."